Holographic $T\bar{T}$ deformation of the entanglement entropy in (A)dS$_3$/CFT$_2$: dS/dS holography and half-dS holography

-which indicates that, in this case, the dual field theory remains nonlocal.
-In particular, at the ultraviolet boundary where $w_c = \frac{\pi}{2}$, there is a significant violation of the boosted strong subadditivity inequality, as indicated by the purple line in figure~\ref{EDBSSA}.
+where $\text{BSSA}(\Delta\phi)$ represents $S^{\prime\prime}(\Delta\phi)+\frac{1}{\sin\Delta\phi}S^{\prime}(\Delta\phi)$.
+This indicates that the dual field theory continues to exhibit non-locality.
+Notably, at the ultraviolet boundary where $w_c = \frac{\pi}{2}$, there is a significant violation of the BSSA\footnote{In the $T\bar{T}$-deformed AdS/CFT, the BSSA violation also occurs due to the influence of the $T\bar{T}$ deformation~\cite{Aharony:2023dod}.
+However, as the finite truncation $r_c$ approaches the boundary, the BSSA tends to saturate, which contrasts with the behavior in the dS spacetime background.}, as shown by the purple line in figure~\ref{EDBSSA}.